alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

     at async file://addNumbers.mjs:62:1
 ```

 When the JavaScript engine reaches the "await", `main` is suspended.
 The engine is free to handle other tasks while the read is waiting for our user to type.
-We can now encode into the syntax of the function that it will suspend until some other task completes, and when it continues it maintains the context of everything that was in scope when it started.
+We can now encode into the syntax of the function that it will suspend until some other task completes, and when it continues, it maintains the context of everything that was in scope when it started.

 ```js
 try {